About Us

 Daniel Carrera

 Daniel joined the group in the Fall of 2019, arriving from Penn State Unviersity, where he was a NASA Postdoctoral Fellow.
+He was a postdoc in my group until Fall 2023, at which point he was promoted to Research Scientist.
 He is investigating the formation of planetesimals in high gas pressure regions ("pressure bumps") thought to be present in planet-forming disks.

 He is also mentoring graduate student Abigail Davenport on a study of particle growth in very young, massive planet-forming disks.